itod/pegkit/README.md

 * **`@after`** - tear down code goes here. executed after parsing ends.

 (notice that the `@before` and `@after` Grammar Actions listed here are distinct from the `@before` and `@after` which may also be placed in each individual rule.)

+###Semantic Predicates
+Semantic Predicates are another feature lifted directly from ANTLR.
+Consider:

+    lowercaseWord = { islower([LS(1) characterAtIndex:0]) }?
+Word;

+The Semantic Predicate part is the `{ ... }?`.
+These can be placed anywhere in your grammar rules.
+They should contain either a single expression or a series of statements ending in a `return` statement which evaluates to a boolean value.
+This one contains a single expression.
+If the expression evaluates to **false**, matching of the current rule (`lowercaseWord` in this case) will **fail**.
+A **true** value will allow matching to proceed.

+There are also a number of convenience macros defined for your use in Predicates and Actions.

+* `LS(num)` will fetch a **Lookahead String** and the argument specifies how far to lookahead.
+So `LS(1)` means lookahead by `1`.
+In other words, "fetch the string value of the first upcoming token the parser is about to try to match".

+* `MATCHES_IGNORE_CASE(str, regexPattern)` is a convenience macro to do regex matches.
+It has a case-sensitive friend: `MATCHES(str, regexPattern)`.
+The second argument is an `NSString*` regex pattern.
+Meaning should be obvious.